-Five of the contract analytical laboratories (GEL, TA, H2M, ARS, and Caltest) participated in several national and state PE testing programs in 2012.
-The fifth contractor, Chemtex Lab, did not participate in PE testing because there is no testing program for the specific analytes Chemtex analyzed: tolytriazole, polypropylene glycol monobutyl ether, and 1,1-hydroxyethylidene diphosphonic acid.
+Five of the contract analytical laboratories (GEL, TA, H2M, ARS, and Caltest) participated in several national and state PE testing programs in 2013.
+Chemtex Lab did not participate in PE testing because there is no testing program for the specific analytes Chemtex analyzed for BNL: tolytriazole, polypropylene glycol monobutyl ether, and 1,1-hydroxyethylidene diphosphonic acid.
 Each of the participating laboratories took part in at least one testing program, and several laboratories participated in multiple programs.
 Results of the tests provide information on the quality of a laboratory's analytical capabilities.
-The testing was conducted by Environmental Resource Associates (ERA), the voluntary Mixed Analyte Performance Evaluation Program (MAPEP), Resource Technology Corporation (RTC), and NYSDOH Environmental Laboratory Accreditation Program (ELAP).
+The testing was conducted by Environmental Resource Associates (ERA), the DOE required Mixed Analyte Performance Evaluation Program (MAPEP), Resource Technology Corporation (RTC), Phenova, and NYSDOH Environmental Laboratory Accreditation Program (ELAP).
 The results from these tests are summarized in Section 9.6.1.
 Because Caltest only analyzed samples for mercury and methyl mercury, their PE results are not summarized.